Norah Balls

 Norah Elizabeth Balls (3 August 1886 – 26 May 1980) was a British suffragette, women's rights campaigner, magistrate and councillor.
 She was a co-founder of the Girl Guides movement in Northumberland.

 Early life

-Norah Elizabeth Balls was born to Elizabeth (née Rutherford) and William Balls on 3 August 1886 in a house called Deneside on Linskill Street, North Shields, Northumberland, 8 miles (13 km) north-east of Newcastle upon Tyne.
+Norah Elizabeth Balls was born to Elizabeth Balls (née Rutherford) and William Balls on 3 August 1886 in a house called Deneside on Linskill Street, North Shields, Northumberland, 8 miles (13 km) north-east of Newcastle upon Tyne.
 Her father was a mariner, her mother's family were farmers and she had one younger brother.
 Balls attended the Misses Herberts' private school.